PTPells/ptpedia/Quotes.md

 **Yaneer Bar-Yam**
 > In order to survived, the organism behavior must reflect in some way the nature of the environment.

+> A group of individuals whose collective behavior is controlled by a single individual cannot behave in a more complex way than the individual who is exercising the control.